 “I was just concerned that so many kids were getting sick and my own kid as well.
 He has never been this sick before.
 I’ve had to miss work.
 We’ve had to contact the pediatrician twice, and ultimately had to go to the E.R.
 Nolan spends more time in the bathroom than anywhere else.
 It’s been a lot.”

 As a piece of advice to other families fighting off the infection, Dubrouillet said to deal with symptoms as they arise, rather than worrying about the future.
-She also expressed that she would appreciate Andre’s Banquets and Catering to come forward and be honest about the exposure.

 Many communities and school-sponsored clubs have been impacted by the spread of the bacteria.
 The outbreak has caused absences in classes, rehearsals, and meetings.
 The fall play, Puffs, is one of many clubs affected.
 Stage manager Finnley Free said one of the main characters in the production has contracted the illness, preventing them from performing on show nights.